Wildlife Watching at Raccoon Creek State Park

 Many opportunities exist at Raccoon Creek State Park to see a variety of wildlife.
 When observing wildlife, remember to maintain a safe distance and never feed wild animals.

 For birders, the Audubon Trail in the Wildflower Reserve is great for warblers.
-Waterfowl are abundant around Raccoon Lake and Wetland Trail.
+Waterfowl are abundant around Raccoon Lake and Wetlands Trail.
 During winter, it is common to see large flocks of turkeys near the campground and roadside picnic areas.

 Deer and raccoon are common throughout the park.
 Most of the larger stream valleys have active beaver, muskrat, and mink.